Bank rate: United Kingdom

 In the United Kingdom, bank rates are set by the Bank of England's Monetary Policy Committee.
-The key interest rate is called the Bank Rate, and is the lowest rate at which the Bank acts as lender of last resort to the money markets.
+The key interest rate is called the official bank rate, and is the lowest rate at which the Bank acts as lender of last resort to the money markets.

 United States

 In the United States, the discount rate is a bank rate set by the Federal Reserve Board of Governors for loans lent to commercial banks and other depository institutions through the Fed's discount window.
-This is not to be confused with the Fed Funds Rate.
+This is not to be confused with the federal funds rate.

 The Fed issues three discount rates based on credit type: primary, secondary, and seasonal.
 Primary credit is the Fed's main discount program, and is available to institutions in sound condition for up to 90 days with no restrictions on its use.
 Secondary credit is available to institutions that do not qualify for primary credit, but it is limited to short loan periods (usually overnight), has some restrictions on its use, and is issued at a higher interest rate.
 Seasonal credit is available to institutions with deposits of less than $5,000,000 that demonstrate a need for inter-yearly fluctuations in liquidity - often caused by construction, college, farming, resort, municipal financing and other seasonal types of business.
 Current discount rates are published on the Fed's Discount Window webpage.